President Obama: Democrats Lost Over 1,000 Seats During His Presidency

 Before the nearly 130 million Americans went to the polls on or before Nov.
 8, they knew a Trump presidency would turn back much of what President Obama accomplished during his time in the White House.

-A sizable portion of Americans — and the necessary allotment to win the Electoral College — decided they had enough and voted against the candidate, who was running on the accomplishments of President Obama, having served in his administration as Secretary of State for his first term in office.
+A sizable portion of Americans — and the necessary allotment to win the Electoral College — decided they had enough and voted against the candidate, who was running on the accomplishments of President Obama, having served in his administration as secretary of state for his first term in office.

 Furthermore, the small elections that are more likely to provide an immediate impact on voters’ lives have been won predominately by Republicans.